nicolas-van/widget.js/docs/tutorial.rst

 ``on()`` is used to register event handlers, ``trigger()`` is used to trigger one and ``off()`` can be used to unregister if you need to.

-.. seealso:: If you want to use events outside of widgets you can use the ``spear.EventDispatcher`` class.
+.. seealso:: If you want to use events outside of widgets you can use the ``widget.EventDispatcher`` class.

 Properties
 ----------